PR 101: Developing Your Media Pitch

 What Makes the News?

-News stories do not have to be one-off events.
-In the minds of editors and producers, different stories deserve different amounts of coverage, both in terms of the space and time allotted to them in an edition or program, and in terms of the frequency that the story will be covered.
-An ongoing story can have "legs"—in other words, it is sufficiently interesting and complicated that it will be covered several times a month, while it continues to develop or until there is a resolution.
-Some stories are so hot that they are deemed to deserve daily coverage.
-You can always ask an editor how much coverage your story merits and try to make your releases and phone calls fit this time frame.
-Much of this is about how you portray your work or issue—what the media calls framing.
-Think about your pitch in terms of the benefit it has on the community.
-Frame your issue in a way that shows how and why it matters.
+News stories do not have to be one-off events—they can evolve and unfold over time, capturing ongoing interest and engagement.
+In the minds of editors and producers, different stories deserve varying amounts of coverage, both in terms of the space and time allotted to them in an edition or program, and in terms of the frequency with which the story will be revisited.
+An ongoing story can have "legs"—meaning it is sufficiently interesting and complex that it will be covered multiple times a month, as it continues to develop or until there is a resolution.
+These stories often involve dynamic elements, such as unfolding events, new developments, or ongoing investigations, which keep the audience engaged and eager for updates.
+Some stories are so compelling and timely that they are deemed to deserve daily coverage, becoming a staple in the news cycle.